joseph-ortiz/skuid-typing/README.md

 # skuid-typing

-Type definitions for the Skuid API
+TypeScript definition file for the [Skuid](http://help.skuidify.com/m/11720/c/51305) API.
+Currently incomplete, will submit to DefinitelyTyped when 100%.
+Pull requests welcome.